About Eurovision Obsession

 We’re much more than a blog, though – you can find @escobsession across various platforms!

-Follow us on Twitter where we regularly comment on Eurovision, interact with fans across the world, and compete in an assortment of fan contests, including National Final Anden Chansen (as Luxembourg), Zoëvision (typically as Bosnia & Herzegovina and/or San Marino), and Purplevision (as Vatican City).
+Follow us on Twitter where we regularly comment on Eurovision, interact with fans across the world, and compete in an assortment of fan contests.

 Find us on Instagram, posting photos from Eurovision travels.
 Every photo was taken by me in the arena!

-Connect with is on Pinterest, where the history of the Contest is brought to life with boards looking at past host cities, past participants, Eurovision arenas, and ESC winners!
+Connect with us on Pinterest, where the history of the Contest is brought to life with boards looking at past host cities, past participants, Eurovision arenas, and ESC winners!

 Subscribe to us on YouTube, home of our Playlists of the Week and, starting Summer 2016, original video content!